 A molar pregnancy is an abnormality of the placenta, caused by a problem when the egg and sperm join together at fertilization.
 Also called gestational trophoblastic disease (GTD), hydatidiform mole or simply referred to as a “mole”, this is a rare condition occurring in 1 out of every 1,000 pregnancies.

-A molar pregnancy is the result of a genetic error during the fertilization process that leads to a growth of abnormal tissue within the uterus.
+A molar pregnancy is the result of a genetic error during the fertilization process that leads to the growth of abnormal tissue within the uterus.
 They rarely involve a developing embryo, and the growth of this material is rapid compared to normal fetal growth.
 It has the appearance of a large and random collection of grape-like cell clusters.
 There are two types of molar pregnancies, “complete,” and “partial.”

 Complete molar pregnancies have only placental parts (there is no baby) and form when the sperm fertilizes an empty egg.
 Because the egg is empty, no baby is formed.
 The placenta grows and produces the pregnancy hormone, hCG.
 Unfortunately, an ultrasound will show that there is no fetus, only a placenta.